kr-g/pytkfaicons/README.md

 includes:
 - pre-calculated 32px height icons (fast)
 - method for creating scalable icons from svg source (slow) - new in version v0.0.2
+- method for using ttf font based icons - new in version v0.0.3
+-

 # what's new ?